microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraEnvironment.md

 ## Synopsis

-adds Microsoft Entra environment to the settings file.
+Adds Microsoft Entra environment to the settings file.

 ## Syntax